 Placing a FOB key 2 feet from the front of the car, the car only remained on for 1 minute.
 So leaving a key close to the car will not drain the car.

 Summon Standby, for FSD equipped cars, is supposed to add vampire drain.
 In our tests with a 2022 Model S LR, and all other options off, shows the same vampire drain as with the Summon Standby off.
 We ran several tests to confirm.
-It may still be an issue on older cars and/or it is an improvement with 2022.8.x software we are using.
+It may still be an issue on older cars and/or it is an improvement with 2022.8.x software we were using.

 Specific Vehicle Tests